what is atrial fibrillation

 Heart and Vascular

-Atrial Fibrillation: Everything You Need to Know
+What is Atrial Fibrillation?
+Our Providers Share What You Need to Know

 Share

 Do you ever feel tired and short of breath?
 Maybe you didn’t sleep well last night, or your allergies are acting up.
 Even a little bit of extra weight can have you huffing and puffing after going up the stairs.
+However, another underlying issue could be atrial fibrillation, or AFib.
+But what is atrial fibrillation?

 However, if these symptoms persist or worsen, it’s a good idea to schedule a visit with your primary care provider.

-Atrial fibrillation occurs when the heart’s upper chambers beat out of sync with the heart’s lower chambers.
 The fast heart rate associated with atrial fibrillation can weaken the heart muscle and lead to a decrease in your heart’s pumping function.
-Left untreated, atrial fibrillation increases your risk for stroke, heart failure and other issues.
+Left untreated, AFib increases your risk for stroke, heart failure and other issues.

-Luckily, atrial fibrillation is treatable!
-Options include medication or a brief electrical shock to reset the heart’s rhythm.
+From there, treatment options include medication or a brief electrical shock to reset the heart’s rhythm.
 If those don’t get the condition under control, ablation is another option.

 Learn more about atrial fibrillation and find a Mercy Health primary care provider near you.